John Candy: 1979–1987: Hollywood breakthrough

 Candy once again left SCTV in 1983, prior to its final season, to concentrate on his film career.
-He was approached to play the character of accountant Louis Tully in Ghostbusters (1984), starring Aykroyd and directed by Reitman, but ultimately did not get the role because of his conflicting ideas of how to play the character; the part went instead to SCTV colleague Rick Moranis, whose ideas were better received.
+Candy was approached to play the character of accountant Louis Tully in Ghostbusters (1984), starring Aykroyd and directed by Reitman, but ultimately did not get the role because of his conflicting ideas of how to play the character; the part went instead to SCTV colleague Rick Moranis, whose ideas were better received.
 However, Candy did make a contribution to the franchise, as one of the many people chanting "Ghostbusters" in the video for Ray Parker Jr.'s hit single for the film.

 Candy played Tom Hanks's womanizing brother in the hit romantic comedy Splash, generally considered his break-out role.
-After the success of the film, he had signed a three-picture development and producing deal with Walt Disney Pictures, and he would develop and executive produce various theatricals as planned starring vehicles for himself.
+After the success of the film, Candy had signed a three-picture development and producing deal with Walt Disney Pictures, and he would develop and executive produce various theatricals as planned starring vehicles for himself.

 Candy went back to Canada to star in The Last Polka (1985), which he also wrote with co-star Eugene Levy.
-He was Richard Pryor's best friend in Brewster's Millions (1985) and had a cameo in the Sesame Street film Follow That Bird (1985).
+Candy was Richard Pryor's best friend in Brewster's Millions (1985) and had a cameo in the Sesame Street film Follow That Bird (1985).
 Candy's first lead role in a Hollywood film came with Summer Rental (1985), directed by Carl Reiner.
-He was reunited with Hanks in Volunteers (1985), though the film did not do as well as Splash.
+Candy was reunited with Hanks in Volunteers (1985), though the film did not do as well as Splash.
 He had a cameo in The Canadian Conspiracy (1985) and appeared alongside Martin Short in Dave Thomas: The Incredible Time Travels of Henry Osgood (1985) in Canada.
 Candy's next starring role in a Hollywood film was the box office disappointment Armed and Dangerous (1986) with Levy and Meg Ryan.
 He had a cameo in Little Shop of Horrors (1986) and appeared in Really Weird Tales (1987).
-He also had a supporting role in Mel Brooks's Spaceballs (1987).
+Candy also had a supporting role in Mel Brooks's Spaceballs (1987).